 March is my birth month so I have been particularly interested in the prompt words for my healing collage work.
 I’m not a Pisces, although I have some of those tendencies being born on the cusp.
-I am most definitely Aries, with the moon in Sagittarius and Cancer rising.
+I am most definitely Aries, with the moon in Sagittarius and Scorpio rising.
 A smoldering mix of water and fire you might say.

 What I Value Most